 - Reduce dozens of dashboards to just one template — instantly re-scope by customer, endpoint, or any other tag

 - Build drag-and-drop performance dashboards or automate dashboarding via API

 Datadog APM can automatically trace requests across many popular libraries and frameworks.

 - Deploy APM in seconds with a one-command install on most platforms

-- Get instant visibility via integrations with web frameworks like Django, Ruby on Rails, Gin, and Spring
+- Get instant visibility via integrations with web frameworks like Laravel, Django, Ruby on Rails, Gin, and Spring

 - Support for OpenTracing — the vendor-neutral standard for instrumentation